International response to the War in Darfur: September 2004

 On 9 September 2004, then-US Secretary of State Colin Powell declared to the US Senate that genocide was occurring in Darfur, for which he blamed the Sudanese government and the Janjaweed.
 This position was strongly rejected by the Sudanese foreign affairs minister, Najib Abdul Wahab.
 The United Nations, like the African Union and European Union, have not declared the Darfur conflict to be an act of genocide.
 If it does constitute an act of genocide, international law is considered to allow other countries to intervene.

 Also on 9 September 2004, the US put forward a UN draft resolution threatening Sudan with sanctions on its oil industry.
 This was adopted, in modified form, on 18 September 2004 as Resolution 1564 (see below.)

 On 13 September 2004, WHO published a Darfur mortality survey, which was the first reliable indicator about deaths in Darfur.
 It reported that 6,000–10,000 people were dying each month in Darfur.
 Many were related to diarrhoea, but the most significant cause of death was violent death for those aged 15–49.
 The Darfur mortality rates were significantly higher than the emergency threshold, and were from 3 to 6 times higher than the normal African death rates.

 On 18 September 2004, the United Nations Security Council passed Resolution 1564, pressuring the Sudanese government to act urgently to improve the situation by threatening the possibility of oil sanctions in the event of continued noncompliance with Resolution 1556 or refusal to accept the expansion of African Union peacekeepers.
 Resolution 1564 also established an International Commission of Inquiry to look into human rights violations, and to determine whether genocide was occurring.
 In the wake of this resolution, the peacekeeper force was to be expanded to 4,500 troops.

-On 30 September 2004, during the first of three U.S. presidential debates, Jim Lehrer, the moderator, asked why neither candidate had discussed committing troops to Darfur.
+On 30 September 2004, during the first of three U.S. presidential debates at the University of Miami in Coral Gables, Florida, Jim Lehrer, the moderator, asked why neither candidate had discussed committing troops to Darfur.
 Senator John Kerry replied that "one of the reasons we can't do it is we're overextended," but agreed that he'd use American forces "to some degree to coalesce the African Union."
 President Bush cited aid committed to the region and agreed that action should be taken through the African Union.
 Both candidates agreed that what was happening in Darfur was genocide.